anyputer/Tutorials/README.md

 2. Type in `ipconfig`.

 > Your IPv4 Address should be the IP Address you use.
-The Wii doesn't support IPv6 Addresses.
+The DSi doesn't support IPv6 Addresses.

 **DSi Setup: Continued Again**